 - The Functions That HR Outsourcing Can Assist With

 What Is HR outsourcing?

-HR outsourcing involves contracting with a third-party, typically a skilled individual or specialized business, to perform some or all of your company’s human resource functions.
+HR outsourcing is the process of contracting with a third-party, typically a skilled individual or specialized business, to perform some or all of your company’s human resource functions.

-It's often the perfect middle ground between having no HR department and an in-house human resources team.
+It's often the perfect middle ground between having no HR department and an in-house HR team.

 - Payroll setup

 - Payroll tax filing

 - Vacation and sick leave tracking.

 Actionable Advice: Perform an analysis of any potential partner's tools and technology to ensure they're compatible with yours.
 This integration is key for maintaining data consistency, improving workflow efficiency and ensuring accurate and timely payroll management.